ortegaVictorBe/app-Weather-php/README.md

 ## Bugs :bug:

-- live search makes slow load the index (now is unactive) if you wantto ckeck please uncomment the line
+- live search makes slow load the index.
-  " script src="js/script_search.js" in index.php

 - it needs to add more functionality (Main & Fancy)